Bladder Irritants: 10 Foods & Drinks to Avoid for a Happy Bladder

 5. But Avoid Citrus

-Citrus fruits (and juices) such as grapefruits, oranges, and pineapples are foods to avoid with an overactive bladder.
+Acidic foods like citrus fruits and juices (grapefruits, oranges, and pineapples) are foods to avoid with an overactive bladder.
 These fruits are high in acid and have been known to cause bladder irritation.
 In addition, tomatoes (which are also a fruit!) are also high in acidity and should be avoided.

 Try This: If you love tomato sauce on your (lentil) pasta, swap it out for a lighter sauce of olive oil, garlic, oregano, and feta.